 Since November 2015, we have been engaging proactively with the local communities and their representatives.
 We introduced the scheme to MPs, local councillors, parish councils and other representatives ahead of the full public consultation that started in April 2016.
 In April and May 2016, we held a number of public exhibitions as part of our Phase One consultation to help people understand the plans and register their comments and opinions.
 In August 2016, Ashfield Land published updated illustrative plans and new visual material as part of the Phase One community consultation.
 This first round of consultation closed on 21 October 2016.

 Phase Two consultation started on 15 March and closed on 23 April 2018.
 Ashfield Land and Gazeley are currently considering all feedback, along with technical matters, and finalising the plans for submission to the Planning Inspectorate, the government body responsible for considering the application.
 The application will be made later in 2018.
 Feedback will be reported in the Consultation Report, which will be submitted with the application.

 On 25 June 2018, we launched a phase of Localised Consultation with affected parties (called Phase 2a), relating to amendments and refinements made following the Phase Two Consultation.
+This phase of consultation closed on 23 July 2018.
 Further information about this consultation and the latest plans can be viewed here.